Rheumatoid arthritis is an autoimmune disease, which exhibits common characteristics of rheumatism.

-Here are pointers to help you better understand the rheumatoid arthritis meaning, its causes, symptoms, diagnosis, and treatment.
+Here are pointers to help you better understand rheumatoid arthritis meaning, its causes, symptoms, diagnosis, and treatment.

 Simply put, rheumatoid arthritis is a systemic, chronic, progressive autoimmune disease.
-It primarily affects the joints on both sides of the body, but can also cause damage to range of systems in the body.
-Here, inflammation affects the lining of the joints, which then leads to joint deformity and bone erosion.
+It primarily affects the joints on both sides of the body, but can also cause damage to a range of systems in the body.
+Here, the inflammation affects the lining of the joints, which then leads to joint deformity and bone erosion.
 Over time, this inflammation can affect other parts as well and lead to physical disabilities.

 Rheumatoid arthritis presents in 4 stages.
-These are listed below with inputs from MedicineNet:

-- Stage I: Early rheumatoid arthritis, no damage on X-rays but signs of bone thinning
+Early rheumatoid arthritis, no damage on X-rays but signs of bone thinning

-- Stage III: Severe progression, presence of bone thinning and cartilage and joint damage around joint, extensive muscle atrophy, joint deformity but without any permanent stiffness or fixation.
+Severe progression, presence of bone thinning and cartilage and joint damage around joint, extensive muscle atrophy, joint deformity but without any permanent stiffness or fixation.

-- Stage IV: Terminal progression, permanent stiffness or fixation, joint deformity, osteoporosis and bone and cartilage damage around joint, extensive muscle atrophy.
+Terminal progression, permanent stiffness or fixation, joint deformity, osteoporosis and bone and cartilage damage around joint, extensive muscle atrophy.

 As mentioned, there are factors that could increase the risk of developing rheumatoid arthritis.
 Here is a list of these for reference.